ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 > 2:16 PM - Sorry, but I'm starving.
 It's time for lunch.
 >
 > 3:15 PM - Wow.
 We did a lot this morning, but time flies.
-Let's take stock, then move on to the next idea: an animated game.
+Let's take stock, and move on to the next idea: an animated game.

 Racket (and therefore LISP) appears to be incredibly simple to write.
 Final expressions like `draw me a sheep` are equally easy to read, very close to natural (human) language if definitions are done that way.

 Nonetheless, sometimes it still is difficult for me to read implementation details, especially when a definition goes crazy.
-So I recommend to take little steps, focusing on quality and modularization of ideas from the beginning.
+So I recommend to take it one step at a time, focusing on quality and modularization of ideas from the beginning.

 The first big secret that Racket teaches me is the following: you can do more with less.
 It sounds like Taoism, but indeed clarity grows because the field is almost empty.
-Very few building blocks, but they contain an unlimited power, by the law of combination (like so much other fields in nature).
+There are very few building blocks, but they contain an unlimited power, by the law of combination (like so much other fields in nature).

 If you dive in a definition, you will see other definitions that look the same.
 Declarativeness is always preserved (and I advocate for that in all languages, so I'm thrilled).